Unsecured Loans

 Personal loans can be secured or unsecured, but they’re typically unsecured.
 Secured personal loans require some kind of collateral, such as a car or savings account.

-Unsecured personal loans offered by banks, credit unions and other lenders can help your short-term cash needs, but make sure you’re able to budget for the monthly payments.
+Unsecured personal loans offered by banks, credit unions and other lenders can cover your short-term cash needs, but make sure you’re able to budget for the monthly payments.
 These loans are safe as long as you are able to make payments and understand that you could be paying a significant amount in interest, depending on your loan size and APR.